 There are a lot of ways to do things, and no real hard-and-fast rules here.

-Of course, there are best practices and millions of tips out there, but it really isn’t very complicated to get started vegetable gardening.
+Of course, there are best practices and millions of tips out there, but it really isn’t very complicated to get started with vegetable gardening.

 In this post, I want to talk about how to start seeds (specifically vegetable seeds) so that you might grow your own vegetables from start to finish.